FLYERS-BRUINS' SERIES HISTORY: Current and Miscellaneous:

 May 6, 1976: In Game 5 at Philly, Reggie Leach (5-0-5) joined Maurice Richard and Darryl Sittler as the only players to score five goals in a game, in a 6-3 triumph.
 The Flyers advanced to their third consecutive Finals as 2,000 orange and white balloons fell from the ceiling of the Spectrum.
 With the score tied 1-1 in the second period, Leach recorded a natural hat trick in a span of 15:07.
 In the third period, Leach's fifth tally gave Philly a 5-2 lead.
 Bobby Clarke had three assists.
 Gilles Gilbert, who started Games 1, 3 and 5, gave up six goals on 21 shots (Leach had five goals on seven shots).
 Jean Ratelle returned to Boston's lineup but Bobby Schmautz and Wayne Cashman were out.
 Leach's highlights: http://www.youtube.com/watch?v=dzYntT_HKRg

-December 11, 1976: Philadelphia's third period onslaught, outshooting Boston 16-2, finally paid dividens when Gary Dornhoefer tied the game at 16:59 and Bill Barber, on a 2-on-0 break, netted the GWG at 18:19 in a 4-3 victory.
-The win ended a skid of 14 regular season decisions (0-13-1) against Gerry Cheevers.
-After the game, Bernie Parent said of Cheevers "He played a great game.
+December 11, 1976: Philly outshot Boston 16-2 in the third period and finally beat Gerry Cheevers when Gary Dornhoefer tied the game at 16:59 and Bill Barber (2-0-2), on a 2-on-0 break, netted the GWG at 18:19 in a 4-3 home win which ended a 14-game (0-13-1) regular season skid against Cheevers.
+After the game, Bernie Parent said "He (Cheevers) played a great game.
 It was a shame he had to lose."
 Ross Lonsberry said "It was almost sad to see him lose.
 It was a great performance."
-The Flyers outshot Boston 38-19 in the contest.
-The Bruins, who dressed five d-men, used three for much of the third period (inexperienced Ray Maluta saw little action) as Mike Milbury was in the penalty box for about 10 minutes serving a seven-minute penalty for slashing (mutual) Orest Kindrachuk and then fighting Bob Kelly (who was tossed as third man).
-Because of rule, the offending player (Milbury) couldn't come out of the penalty box until the next stoppage in play so he was in the box three minutes after his penalty expired.
-In between the two games, Harry Sinden was asked who were the most exciting players in the NHL and without pausing said Gilbert Perreault...then added Marcel Dionne, Guy Lafleur and Rick MacLeish, especially praising the underrated Flyer.
-Sinden then said "Philadelphia is the most exciting team in the League.
+The Flyers outshot Boston 38-19.
+The Bruins, who dressed five d-men, used three for much of the third period (inexperienced Ray Maluta saw little action) as Mike Milbury was in the penalty box for about 10 minutes serving a seven-minute penalty for slashing Orest Kindrachuk and then fighting Bob Kelly (who was tossed as third man).
+Rules at the time prohibited the offending player (Milbury) from exiting the penalty box until the next stoppage in play so he was in the box three minutes after his penalty expired.
+In between the two games, Boston GM Harry Sinden was asked about the Flyers and said "Philadelphia is the most exciting team in the League.
 They have about a half-dozen players you'd pay to watch, Clarke, Parent, Leach, MacLeish, Kelly, Kelly is their (Terry) O'Reilly."